Zenair Floats

 Q. Shipping from Canada to the USA: How easy is that?

 A. Zenair has been shipping kits to the USA for more than 30 years.
 There are no duties on Civil Aircraft Parts and no taxes at the border, so shipping from Canada is simple and Zenair takes care of all the documentation.
-Note that your State may want you to pay taxes at a later date.
-Another option is for you to pick-up the floats at Zenith Aircraft Co in Mexico, MO USA.
-With this option, you pay for the crating costs but not the shipping costs.
+Note that your State may want you to pay taxes at a later date; A Tax ID number will be necessary for the shipping documents.

 A. When you get your float kit, you will also receive: